 - you may have no intention of trading it in.

 If you can obtain a VIN, you can also find out the history of the car, and perhaps even learn if the damages that made it salvage were from flood, weather, or accident.

 Where to Find Them

 Of course, this may make you wonder where to find insurance salvage cars, and auctions are the typical venue.
-However, these are usually dealer only auctions, but there are reputable websites through which licensed dealers actually bid on the cars you choose.
-This allows you to get full details about a vehicle, purchase at a coveted bargain basement price, and benefit immensely off the salvage vehicles on the market.
+However, these are usually dealer-only auctions.
+But there are reputable websites through which licensed dealers actually bid on the cars you choose.
+This allows you to get full details about a vehicle and purchase it at a coveted bargain basement price.
+Also, benefit immensely from the salvage vehicles on the market.